faturita/faturita.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

 * *Description*: This project aims to implement an EMG decoder for a very special ALPI patient using NeuroSky.

-* *Scope*: Although the decoding of blinkings and basic face EMG signals is implemented, all the rest is missing.

-* ITBA Students: Matias Alejandro Buscaglia mbuscagl@itba.edu.ar,Ignacio Imanol Cifuentes icifuent@itba.edu.ar,Ezequiel Tomas Lynch elynch@itba.edu.ar
+This device is very easy to use, and very quickly it can obtain a valid signal from the forehead.

+* *Scope*: It is important first to implement a adaptive protocol system that can be adapted quickly to any person.
+Once the communication protocol is established, the system must implement a basic communication protocol.
+The idea is to complete the code to decode the signals, and once that is completed, put everything into a usable software package.

 Code
 * <https://github.com/faturita/python-mindwave>